alexzgu/karaoke_subtitle_dataset/README.md

 - (because the below script uses relative paths)

 <h3>6.
 Run `data_processing/parsed_to_tokens.py`</h3>
-- if you chose the default options, run as-is
+- If you chose the default options, run as-is.

-- otherwise, the custom input you specify should match the output of the `parse_files()` function in `src/main.rs`.
+- Otherwise, the custom input you specify should match the output of the `parse_files()` function in `src/main.rs`.

 <h3>7.
 Enjoy the final* generated dataset!</h3>
 *further cleaning is left to the user